Lindsey Greechan: Commonwealth Games

 Lindsey Greechan represented Jersey in lawn bowls at the 2014 Commonwealth Games.
 With Katie Nixon, the pair lost to Northern Ireland in the pairs bronze medal match 15–14.
 Had they won the match, they would have been Jersey's first medalists at the Commonwealth Games for 24 years.

 Other events

 She became the first bowls player from Jersey to win an IIBC Championships at any level in 2002, when she won the Junior Ladies title.
 She helped Jersey defeat England in a test series for the first time in 2004.

 At the Atlantic Bowls Championships in 2007, Lindsey won gold with Jersey in the women's fours event.
 In 2008, she came away with a bronze medal at the women's World Singles Champion of Champions event.

 Lindsey has won Jersey's women's outdoor Bowler of the Year three times, in 2008, 2010, and 2012.
 Her mother, Gina Le Long, father, Peter Le Long, and brother, Kevin Le Long, have all played or play bowls competitively as well at national and international level for Jersey.

+Greechan won a silver medal in the women's singles and a bronze medal in the pairs with daughter Chloe Greechan, at the 2024 European Bowls Championships.